UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-07-concurrency.rst

 Advantages / Disadvantages of Processes
 ---------------------------------------

-Processes are heavier weight -- each process makes a copy of the entire interpreter (Mostly...) -- uses more resources.
+Processes are heavier weight -- each process makes a copy of the entire interpreter (mostly...) -- uses more resources.

 You need to copy the data you need back and forth between processes.